What Is Intelligent Process Automation (IPA)?

 The AI and process automation venn diagram

-At times, process automation can drive digital transformation.
+IPA can also drive digital transformation.
 For instance, RPA can deliver functional benefits almost instantaneously.
-It automates large volumes of repetitive work, equating to a bot workforce with the capacity to work 24/7.
+It automates large volumes of repetitive work and management processes, equating to a bot workforce with the capacity to work 24/7.
 Thus, human team members can work on higher-value tasks.
-In some instances, human workers can finally do what they were hired to do or focus on upskilling.
-Moreover, there are minimal obstacles to deployment, and RPA offers the potential for quick wins and quantifiable returns.

 What is robotic process automation (RPA)?